Malachov/predictit/README.md

 import predictit
 from predictit.configuration import Config

-Config.data = pd.read_csv("https://raw.githubusercontent.com/jbrownlee/Datasets/master/daily-min-temperatures.csv")
+Config.data = np.random.randn(120, 3)

-# Define list of columns or '*' for predicting all of the columns
+Config.predicted_columns = ['*']  # Define list of columns or '*' for predicting all of the numeric columns Config.used_models = ['Conjugate gradient', 'Decision tree regression']  # Use just few models to be faster
-Config.predicted_columns = ['*']

 multiple_columns_prediction = predictit.main.predict_multiple_columns()